VitaliSavelyev/rsschool-cv/cv.md

 Professional experience
 ---------------------------
-I have undergone courses in IT-Academy: development of Web-sites with the usage of HTML and CSS, JavaScript);
+I have undergone courses in IT-Academy: development of Web-sites with the usage of HTML and CSS, JavaScript, fd1);

 English
 ---------